 The Perfect Side Dish - There's nothing better than naan bread for wiping your plate clean after enjoying a warm curry or a hearty stew.

-Flour - This recipe will work with a variety of gluten-free flour blends.
+GF Flour - This recipe will work with a variety of gluten-free flour blends.
 We suggest a blend like Bob's Red Mill 1:1 baking flour that has rice flour as the base, or one of our homemade flour blends.
-This is not a recipe that you should try to make with almond flour.
+It would be best to try not to make this recipe with almond flour.
 It's designed to be made with a baking blend.

 Xanthan Gum - You only need to add xanthan gum if your flour blend doesn't already include it.
 Just take a peek at the ingredients to be sure.
 Xanthan gum helps to replicate the stretchiness of gluten and is a must when making all types of gluten-free breads.